KillianWUR/Review_paper_wind_photosynthesis/README.md

 This repository contains scripts which were used as part of the review paper "**[Your Paper Title]**".

-The R script provides an estimation of limitation within a crop canopy using a steady-state model.
+-The R script provides an estimation of limitation within a crop canopy using a steady-state model.
 The vertical profile data used i nthe model are taken from https://doi.org/10.5194/bg-17-4375-2020.
 Typical parameters for wheat were used (cited in the paper).
 The script uses a nested iterative procedure to find the steady state photosynthesis rate.
-The Julia script uses an ODE solver to calculate photosynthesis over a time period, including a simple induction and relaxation model.
+-The Julia script uses an ODE solver to calculate photosynthesis over a time period, including a simple induction and relaxation model.
 It uses typical values for a tomato crop to show limitations by the boundary layer.

 ## Repository Contents